-By: Matt Chatfield
+By: Chef Matt Chatfield

-Classic Artisan French Bread
+Artisan French Bread in Convection Steam Oven

-Note: This recipe must be prepared in advance.
+This recipe must be prepared in advance.

-1-1/2 tablespoons INSTANT yeast
+1-1/2 tablespoons instant yeast

 1-1/2 tablespoons kosher salt

 6-1/2 cups unbleached flour, plus extra for dusting dough(2lbs)

 3 cups water

-3. Sprinkle a little flour on dough and on your hands.
+3. Sprinkle a little flour on the dough and on your hands.
 Pull dough up and, using a serrated knife, cut off a grapefruit-size piece (about 1 pound).
-Working for 30 seconds (and adding flour as needed to prevent dough from sticking to hands; most dusting flour will fall off, it's not intended to be incorporated into dough), turn dough in hands, gently stretching surface of dough, rotating ball a quarter-turn as you go, creating a rounded top and a bunched bottom.
+Working for 30 seconds (and adding flour as needed to prevent dough from sticking to hands; most dusting flour will fall off, it's not intended to be incorporated into dough), turn the dough in hands, gently stretching the surface of the dough, rotating the ball a quarter-turn as you go, creating a rounded top and a bunched bottom.
 Do not be too aggressive or the dough will start to tear.

-5. Using a serrated knife, slash top of dough in a + or crosshatch pattern to allow the dough to “oven spring.
-Place loaf in Convection Steam Oven and bake in “Auto Steam Bake” mode, at 425 F, until crust is well-browned and firm to the touch, about 30-40 minutes.
+5. Using a serrated knife, slash the top of the dough in a + or crosshatch pattern to allow the dough to “oven spring.
+Place loaf in Convection Steam Oven (CSO) and bake in “Auto Steam Bake” mode, at 425 F, until crust is well-browned and firm to the touch, about 30-40 minutes.
 Remove from oven to a wire rack and cool completely, 30-45 minutes before cutting.